 What is hepatitis C?

-The hepatitis C virus (HCV) infection can cause liver damage.
-Hepatitis C is spread primarily by direct contact with the blood of a person living with HCV.
+Hepatitis C virus (HCV) can cause liver damage.
+Hepatitis C is mainly transmitted through direct contact with the blood of a person with HCV.
 Most people get HCV through injecting drug use with equipment sharing.
-Even 90% of people who have ever injected drugs, even for just once, were infected with HCV.
-Some people contracted HCV through unprotected sex.
-This is particularly true for HIV-positive people, including men who have sex with men, people with other sexually transmitted diseases, people with multiple sex partners, and those who engage in sexual activities that cause bleeding, such as fisting.
-The tattoo ink and shared equipment can cause infection.
-Some people infected in medical functions, settings via health care equipment.
-Health professionals may contract HCV through accidental sticks with sharp objects.
-The risk of blood transfusions and blood products in the US is zero.
+Up to 90% of people who have ever injected drugs, even just once, have been infected with HCV.
+Some people have contracted HCV through unprotected sex.
+This is particularly true for HIV-positive people, men who have sex with men, people with other sexually transmitted diseases, people with multiple sexual partners, and those engaging in sexual activities that cause bleeding, such as fisting.
+Tattooing with paint and shared equipment can cause infection.
+Some people infected in medical functions, definitions through health care equipment.
+Health professionals can contract HCV through accidental bites with puncture-sharp objects.
+The risk of blood transfusions and blood products in the US is virtually zero.

 HCV spreads more easily than HIV through contact with infected blood.
 In the US, at least 4 times more people are co-infected with HCV and HIV.
-You could be infected with HCV and not know it because most people have no symptoms. % To about 15 30% of people clear the virus Hepatitis C, HCV without treatment.
-The rest develop chronic infection, and the virus remains in your body unless it is successfully treated.
-The HCV can not cause any problems for about fifteen to twenty years or even for longer time lapses; however, it can cause severe liver damage known as liver cirrhosis.
+You could be infected with HCV and not knowing it, since most people do not have symptoms.
+About 15% to 30% of people eliminate the hepatitis C virus, HCV, without treatment.
+The rest develops chronic infection, and the virus stays in your body unless it is treated successfully.
+HCV may not cause any problems for about fifteen to twenty years or even longer periods of time; however, it can cause serious liver damage known as liver cirrhosis.
 People with cirrhosis are at risk of developing liver cancer, liver failure and death.
-A large study in 2011 found that the simple fact (...) to have chronic hepatitis C doubles the risk of death from any other cause.
+A large study in 2011 found that the simple fact ... of having chronic hepatitis C doubles the risk of death from any other cause.

 How is it diagnosed?

 Some people with HCV have abnormally high levels of enzymes.
-Your doctor, based on the levels of these enzymes, you can request a test for HCV?
+Can your doctor, based on levels of these enzymes, order a test for HCV?

 As the HEP C treated?

-Nearly all cases of HCV could be cured if treatment with interferon was started very soon after infection.
-Unfortunately most people do not have any signs of hepatitis, or can mistake them for the flu.
+Almost all HCV cases could be cured if interferon treatment was started very soon, shortly after infection.
+Unfortunately most people do not have any signs of hepatitis, or they may confuse them with those of the flu.
 Most cases are not diagnosed before years later.
-In 2014 the World Health Organization issued its first guide HCV treatment guidelines.
+In 2014 the World Health Organization issued its first Guide to HCV treatment guidelines.

-- Start treatment with a lower viral load of HCV
+- Start treatment with a lower HCV viral load

 - It has less than forty years old

-- They do not suffer from co-infection with HIV or hepatitis B
+- Do not suffer from co-infection with HIV or hepatitis B

 The HEP C be prevented?

-While there are vaccines to protect you from infection with Hep one or Hep B. There is still no vaccine for Hep C. The best way to prevent HEP C infection is to avoid being exposed to blood that is infected with Hep C. If you do not share equipment to avoid drug and other contacts with the blood of individuals infected with Hep, their risk of hepatitis C infection will be reduced.
+Although there are vaccines to protect you from infection with a Hep B or Hep B. There is still no vaccine for Hep C. The best way to prevent HEP C infection is to avoid being exposed to blood that is infected with Hep C. If you do not share equipment for drug use and avoiding other contacts with the blood of people infected with HEP C, your risk of hepatitis C infection will be lower.

 HEP C and HIV TOGETHER

-- Infection is connected to faster progression of hepatitis C, and an increased risk of liver failure.
+- Infection is linked to the faster progression of Hepatitis C, and an increased risk of liver failure.
 On the other hand, HCV does not appear to accelerate HIV disease progression.

-- The Co-infected people are more likely to have liver problems related to ARV treatment of HIV drugs, but the physician may choose drugs which are more easily metabolized by the liver.
+- Co-infected people are more likely to have liver problems related to ART drugs against HIV, but the doctor may choose drugs that are easier to metabolize by the liver.

-- HIV-positive people with less than 200 CD4 cells are at higher risk for severe liver damage from HCV.
+- People who are seropositive for less than 200 CD4 cells are at increased risk for severe liver damage from HCV.

-- The co-infected people generally have higher HCV viral loads, which means that the treatment may be less susceptible to poor results.
+- Co-infected people generally have higher viral loads of HCV, which means that the treatment may be less susceptible to poor results.

-- Treatment of Hep C is less effective for co-infected individuals.
-Cure rates are about 20 1% with the type and 50-70% with 2 or 3 types.
+- Hep C treatment is less effective for co-infected persons.
+Cure rates are about 20% with type 1 and 50-70% with types 2 or 3.

-- Some HIV drugs should be avoided during treatment of HCV.
+- Some HIV medications should be avoided during HCV treatment.
 Do not use didanosine (ddI) with RBV.
-Avoid Retrovir (AZT) for treating HCVbecause it increases the risk of anemia.
-If you are infected, make sure that your health care provider knows how to treat the two diseases.
+Avoiding retrovir (AZT) during HCV treatment because it increases the risk of anemia.
+If you are infected, make sure that your health care provider knows how to treat both diseases.